trptcolin/reply/README.md

 The easiest way to use REPLy is simply to run `lein repl`.
 That's it!

-If you want to check out the latest stuff on REPLy master, you can run `lein trampoline run` in this project.
+If you want to check out the latest stuff on REPLy main, you can run `lein trampoline run` in this project.

 ### Boot